 Pretreatment and Education

-Industrial contaminants are prevented from entering the sewer system by industrial pretreatment programs.
-These programs require that industries remove their own contaminants on-site before their wastewater enters into the sewer system.
-The District uses education, inspection, testing and enforcement tools to eliminate many pollutants in the wastewater before it enters the treatment plan.
+Pretreatment programs keep industrial contaminants from entering the sewer system.
+These programs require that industries remove their own contaminants on-site before their wastewater enters the sewer system.
+The District educates, inspects, tests, and if necessary uses enforcement as a tool to eliminate pollutants in the wastewater before it enters the treatment plant.